Finance (FIN)

 Term Typically Offered: Fall, Spring, Summer

-Description: FIN majors only.
+Description: FIN majors or Real Estate minors only.
 Application to the co-op program and completion of orientation processes should be completed prior to employment.
-Finance majors only.
+Finance majors or Real Estate Minors only.
 A new workplace experience in an approved Finance position which offers a progression of learning in a level-appropriate opportunity for practical application of classroom theory and tools.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.